naresh-bachwani/GSOC_BLOG/index.md

 ---
 # About Me
-I am an engineering student who likes to play with data and dig deep into it to draw infernces and come up with unique solutions.
+I am an engineering student who likes to play with data and dig deep into it to draw inferences and come up with unique solutions.
 I believe in open source libraries and that everyone must get access to its content while making necessary changes.
-Currently I am working with YellowBrick, a data visualization library which aids in exploratory data analysis for a deploying a successful machine learning model.
+Currently, I am working with YellowBrick, a data visualization library which aids in exploratory data analysis for deploying a successful machine learning model.

 # BLOGS